open-way-learning/owl-handbook/Admin-HR/IT_Media.md

 ### **MEDIA CONTACTS**

-Any request for information or interviews by the media should be referred to the OWL Director of Outreach & Programming.
+Any request for information or interviews by the media should be referred to the OWL Director of Programming & Impact Visibility (DPIV).

 ### **POLICY FOR GENERATIVE ARTIFICIAL INTELLIGENCE**